bocchino/fprime/Svc/DpManager/docs/sdd.md

 `DpManager` maintains the following state:

-1. `numSuccessfulAllocations`: The number of successful buffer allocations.
+1. `numSuccessfulAllocations (U32)`: The number of successful buffer allocations.

-1. `numFailedAllocations`: The number of failed buffer allocations.
+1. `numFailedAllocations (U32)`: The number of failed buffer allocations.

-1. `numDataProducts`: The number of data products handled.
+1. `numDataProducts (U32)`: The number of data products handled.

-1. `numBytes`: The number of bytes handled.
+1. `numBytes (U64)`: The number of bytes handled.

 ### 3.4.
 Runtime Setup